 Dave is the Operational Training Director for RMF Construction Training Academy Ltd, part of the RMF Group.
 His role combines all aspects of Construction Plant, Civil Engineering and Rail Training, targeting the harder to reach demographic, such as long-term unemployed, prison leavers and in-custody delivery.
 Client servicing, from bid management to project delivery, together with responsibility for strategic liaison with key Industry stakeholders such as the West Midlands Combined Authority (WMCA), HMPPS and Tier 1 contractors/employers.

 Prior to joining RMF, Dave was in post with Dudley College from 2013, firstly as the Centre Manager for the Energy Training Hub and then as the Construction Commercial Training Manager from 2017-20.
-Prior to his time in training, he spent several years working within the building services industries, both domestic and commercial.
+Prior to my time in training, I spent several years working within the building services industries, both domestic and commercial.

 Ian Dickerson – Head of Funded Learning, Kier Group